sleekgeneral/Interpretability/README.md

 ### MATLAB

-MATLAB scripts may be used to recreate plots, visualizations, and analysis results presented in the associated work.
+MATLAB scripts may be used to recreate plots, visualizations.

----

-# License

-This repository is intended for academic and research purposes.
-Please refer to the license file for usage and distribution information.

----

-# Citation

-If this repository contributes to your research, please cite the associated publication describing the FPGA-based local and global interpretability framework for Convolutional Tsetlin Machines.